craftcms/cms/docs/config-settings.md

 # General Config Settings

-{intro} Craft comes with a bunch of config settings that give you control over various aspects of its behavior.
+Craft comes with a bunch of config settings that give you control over various aspects of its behavior.

 All config settings should be placed within the `array()` in your craft/config/general.php file.